 Games and criticism »

 From here, Alayna's involvement in game development, criticism, and research has continued, and her work in the industry is the culmination of her varied skills and interests.
-In addition to developing and researching under her own name, Alayna designs games and alternative media at Horned Llama Studio, which she co-founded in 2016.
-In the same year, Alayna also founded Queerly Represent Me, a database and resource hub about the representation of diverse sexuality, gender, and relationships in games.
+Alayna founded Queerly Represent Me, a not-for-profit focused on diverse sexuality, gender, and relationships in games, and now works as managing director of the organisation.
 Alayna teaches game design in the Serious Games program at the University of the Sunshine Coast, where their mission is to use games and technology to positively change the world.
-She is also working as a writer and narrative designer on a number of projects, is a regular writer for publications such as Hyper Online and FemHype, and has also dabbled in production.She has been nominated and short-listed for—and won—several awards for her work as a developer, journalist, and activist.
+She is also working as a writer and narrative designer on a number of projects, is a regular writer for publications such as Hyper Online and FemHype, and has dabbled in production.She has been nominated and short-listed for—and won—several awards for her work as a developer, journalist, and activist.